-It is important to remember that any issues regarding You can request a sample from us which we can send the quality, texture or colour of the bricks must be to you.
-This will be from a recent or current batch and addressed with the brick supplier prior to the laying of will give a good indication of brick colour.
-Our sample the bricks.
+It is important to remember that any issues regarding the quality, texture or colour of the bricks must be addressed with the brick supplier prior to the laying of the bricks.
 A brick laid is a brick accepted.
-Thoroughly
+Thoroughly check all pallets upon delivery.